 Your loss is no less real once you decide to let go of the pain.
 On the contrary, the loss takes its place as a part of your unique history—no longer hidden or suppressed, but integrated into your past and contributing to who you are now and will continue to be in the future.

-This can often mean being a person who has a special understanding of and compassion for others who’ve experienced the kind of loss(es) you have.
+This can often mean being a person who has a special understanding of and compassion for others who’ve experienced abortion and other similar loss(es) you have.

 You may want to write in your journal about your decision to let go of the pain, or you may want to memorialize your decision in some other way.
 This doesn’t signify that healing is concluded, it simply signifies your willingness to complete the journey.
 Journaling will continue to be an important tool, and your support system will continue to aid you greatly.
 You may also need to simultaneously work on any unhealthy behaviors.